phacks/phacks.dev/content/posts/2019-09-09---WebPageTest-Scripting-Recipes-for-Single-Page-Applications.md

 category: "Web Performance"
 tags:
   - "Web Performance"
-description: "Using WebPageTest scripts to analyze and monitor the performance of Single Page Applications"
+description: "Using WebPageTest scripts to analyze and monitor the performance of Single Page Applications."
 ---

 WebPageTest is an [online tool](https://www.webpagetest.org/) and an [Open Source project](https://github.com/WPO-Foundation/webpagetest) to help developers audit the performance of their websites.